 - If you use a tubed pump, your insulin is NOT part of the $35 cap program.
 Your copay will remain at 20% of the cost of insulin, or whatever cost sharing you have under your Medigap plan.

-If you’re newly enrolled in Medicare or need a refresher, check out our Medicare Guide.
+- If you’re newly enrolled in Medicare or need a refresher, check out our Medicare Guide.
 Browsing of Medicare Part D plans will be available on October 1, and is available here.
-When searching, feel free to take advantage of the “Insulin Savings” filter.
+For a step-by-step guide to enrolling in Medicare, visit here.

 For a comprehensive look at T1D and insurance, you can visit our insurance guide at jdrf.org/insurance, also accessible in Spanish here.